Whether you have years of work experience or you just graduated, there’s a job opportunity for you at Nestlé. Search for jobs here.

 Our strategic approach to compliance

 Integrity and fairness are part of everything that we do, enabled by robust governance, monitoring and risk management.
-We take a coordinated, holistic and risk-based approach.
-We focus on four strategic areas, laid out below, while constantly looking for opportunities to improve and automate our systems and processes within these areas.

 -

-We are determined to ensure that our policies, standards and procedures enable Nestlé to conduct business in an ethical and principles-based manner.
+1. Compliance governance and culture Our strong culture of business ethics is led and driven by senior management.
+We are determined to ensure that our policies, standards and procedures enable Nestlé to conduct business in an ethical, principles-based and sustainable manner.

 External auditors assess compliance with our Corporate Business Principles against seven pillars: conditions of work and employment, business integrity, safety and health, environmental sustainability, security, local communities, and labor accommodation.